The whole of Meta has broken

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-All of Meta’s platforms – Facebook, Instagram, WhatsApp, Messenger and Threads – appear to have broken in a huge outage.
+All of Meta’s platforms – Facebook, Instagram, WhatsApp, Messenger and Threads – went down on Wednesday in a major outage that affected users around the world.

-The company’s systems appear to have suffered a major technical issue at around 6pm UK time, or 10 am local pacific time, according to tracking website Down Detector.
-Problems appeared to be widespread across the world, the site showed.
+The company’s systems suffered a major technical issue at around 6pm UK time, or 10 am local pacific time, according to tracking website Down Detector.
+Problems were widespread across markets, the site showed.

 Meta does not run official status pages for its user-facing apps.
 But it acknowledged the issues on some of its official accounts.